RockefellerArchiveCenter/dm-transfer-workflow/file_review.md

   - Select **Create a new list** from the toolbar.
   - Click **Source**, select the folder containing files to be transferred from the hard drive.
 This usually will be a folder named "FA###".
   - Click **Target**, select the destination.
 This will always be `X:Drive/Processing/Disk Images`.
   - Click **Move**.
-This will be begin to move the files from the source location to the target location.
-"Move" is cutting/pasting the files into the target location without leaving a copy in the source folder, which avoids the need to go back delete the original files from the hard drive.
+This will begin to move the files from the source location to the target location.
+"Move" is cutting/pasting the files into the target location without leaving a copy in the source folder, which avoids the need to go back and delete the original files from the hard drive.

 ## Step 3: Update Asana Projects
 - **Digital Media Hand Off Project:** check off all tasks (including subtasks).
 The item will automatically move to the "Completed" section of the Asana project.